 So, the question is why?
 Are staff lazier than before?
 Or are companies failing to understand both how their staff think and which management techniques are out-dated in the modern changing world?
 Although the first factor, does have an impact, I would argue that the second is by far the most important factor, which in fact contributes to the first.
 Allow me to explain.

-Although this may sound surprising to you, People are inherently lazy.
+Although this may sound surprising to you, people (and that includes all of us as well) are inherently lazy.
 It is undeniably true that people would prefer to do less and earn more.
 Numerous studies have been carried out in the work environment which clearly demonstrate this.
 And this is something which we must take into consideration when considering the true cause of the relative increase in staff costs.

 We find ourselves in an ever more rapidly changing world.
 There can be no question that information technology today dominates most of our working lives.
 Whereas 30 years ago, the majority of the tasks in the office had to be carried out manually, by hand, today everybody has a powerful computer, which can carry out complicated and multiple tasks.
 Tasks, which in the past would require a team of people working on for days, can now be done by one member of staff in minutes.